tomuhenry/StoreManager/README.md

 2. cd into the cloned repository from you local machine

+3. install requirements with command
+    > pip install -r requirements.txt

-3. Setup a virtual environment using "virtualenv" or "venv" and activate it
+4. Setup a virtual environment using "virtualenv" or "venv" and activate it

-3. use command "python run.py" from bash or cmd to run the application
+5. use command "python run.py" from bash or cmd to run the application

-4. Download the Postman collection given below to test factionality
+6. Download the Postman collection given below to test factionality

 ## Postman Collection
 > https://www.getpostman.com/collections/fa2c332ac45ad2020485